redis/redis-doc/commands/exists.md

 O(1)

 Test if the specified key exists.
-The command returns 0 if the key exists, otherwise 1 is returned.
+The command returns "1" if the key exists, otherwise "0" is returned.
-Note that even keys set with an empty string as value will return 1.

 @return